Daily summary

 Production start

-First decide the line name and reference time so the daily report has a clear baseline.
+First decide the line name and report date so the daily report has a clear baseline.

 Runtime check